rdp/ffmpeg-windows-build-helpers/README.md

 You can build the project on Linux with a cross compiler toolchain, taking about 2 hours for the "options" build.

-Deploy a Linux VM on the host of your choice, or natively on an extra computer or a dual boot system, and also, you could even create a VM temporarily, on a hosting provider such as Digital Ocean.
+Deploy a Linux VM on the host of your choice (> 14.04 for Ubuntu), or natively on an extra computer or a dual boot system, and also, you could even create a VM temporarily, on a hosting provider such as Digital Ocean.
 Cheapest way: install windows 10 bash shell.
 Another option: linux on a virtualbox VM.
 Another option, typically fastest: temporarily rent a box (ex: DigitalOcean https://m.do.co/c/b3030b559d17 )

 Download the script by cloning this repository via git: